 Observing Capabilities

-This section summarizes the projected observing capabilities of the global gravitational-wave detector network as of March 2023, superseding the Living Review [5] on prospects for observing and localizing gravitational-wave transients with Advanced LIGO, Advanced Virgo, and KAGRA.
+This section summarizes the projected observing capabilities of the global gravitational-wave detector network, superseding the Living Review [5] on prospects for observing and localizing gravitational-wave transients with Advanced LIGO, Advanced Virgo, and KAGRA.

 Timeline